By Dr. Jacqueline Winkelmann, pediatric hospitalist at CHOC

 ~ add nuts, extra sandwich or bowl of cereal before bed

 Rest is an essential part of maintaining a healthy lifestyle.
 Strength training for a particular body part should be done on non-consecutive days.
 Just as important, the body needs to rest in order to rebuild muscle fibers and increase muscle mass.
-Adolescents should get between 8-9 hours of sleep per night.
+Adolescents should get between eight to nine hours of sleep per night.

 Acetaminophen vs. ibuprofen and how to administer both safely